 After the storm, the Mayflower continued to America but first spotted land in Newfoundland, far north of where they intended to settle.
 They stopped for provisions and then attempted to navigate to the area they had signed the patent for but the waters around New England were treacherous so they made land on Cape Cod.
-After giving up and deciding to settle in the area, they went to the area now known as Plimoth.
+After giving up on getting to Virginia and deciding to settle in the area, they went to the area now known as Plimoth.

 Take younger students on the journey by using a map to explain how far the Pilgrims were off course and the path they took down the coast to Plimoth (named Plymouth today on maps).
 Asks students to pretend to get provisions in Newfoundland but decide not to stay there.
 Have one student spot land and ask all the students to exit the Mayflower and return to their seats.
 Older students can read first hand accounts of the last legs of the voyage and read the Mayflower Compact.

 After taking the journey with the Pilgrims, ask your students to reflect on what the journey was like and how it formed our ideas of America today.
 Highlight that later when the United States was founded, religious freedom and tolerance were important parts of our decisions on how to govern our country, which we still use today.
 You can also connect this lesson to other lessons about bullying and tolerance in your classroom.